 Home staging can enhance a house’s hominess.
 In a recent survey, 83% of buyer agents said that their clients could more easily imagine a staged home as their future residence.

-Depending on your home’s size, staging could cost $1,000 or an upwards of $5,000, but those expenses can turn into a serious investment for your home.
+Depending on your home’s size, staging could cost $1,000 or an upwards of $5,000, but those expenses can turn into a serious investment for your home and affect home price.
 A report of polled home sellers showed that staged homes could boost the value of a home by up to 10%.

 Payment plan options can help mitigate these costs and up the value of your home.